 New York State Education Law Section 409-H, and State Education Department Commissioner’s Regulation 155.24, effective July 1, 2001, requires all public and nonpublic elementary and secondary schools to provide written notification to all persons in parental relation, faculty, and staff regarding the potential use of pesticides periodically throughout the school year.

-The No Child Left Behind Act (NCLBA) requires that school districts disclose to military recruiters and institutions of higher learning, upon request, the names, addresses and telephone numbers of our high school students.
-However, parents or students may request, in writing, that the district NOT release such information.
+Pursuant to the Every Student Succeeds Act, the school district must disclose to military recruiters and institutions of higher learning, upon request, the names, addresses and telephone numbers of high school students.
+The district must also notify parents of their right and the right of their child to request that the district not release such information without prior written parental consent.
 Parents, or students who are at least 18 years old, may exercise the option to withhold their consent to release this information by contacting the principal’s office at Columbia High School.

 Reporting Child Abuse or Neglect

 NYS Education Law requires all school employees report allegations of child abuse or neglect.
 Parents may also report allegations of child abuse.
 The law establishes a reporting process, as well as the required roles and responsibilities.